Bachelor of Science in

 What about accreditation?

 As a university we meet the highest accreditation standards set by the Higher Learning Commission.
-The Math Education program meets certification requirements set by the Oklahoma Office of Educational Quality and Accountability.
+Our programs meet certification requirements set by the Oklahoma Office of Educational Quality and Accountability.

 Are there scholarships available?